dartmouth-dltg/container_management_labels/README.md

 If no label sizes are defined, the plugin will default to a letter size with 0.25 in margins (defined in plugin_init.rb).
 The keys should be named the same as in the CSS and the locales (below).

+Autoscaling can also be turned on or off from the config file.
+Autoscaling attempts to scale any label that overflows the defined label area by applying a css transform.
+If "disabled" is set to false, an end user can turn autoscaling on or off on a per job basis.

+    AppConfig[:container_management_labels_autoscale] = {
+      "checked" => true,
+      "disabled" => false
+    }

 #### /frontend/assets/container_labels.css

      This is where the CSS is defined for the label fields and for the specific layouts.
-Note the convention of using the label name as a namespace, eg ".dymo-30256"
+Note the convention of using the label name as a namespace, eg ".dymo-30256".
+Also note that specific field css must use the same namespace as fields listed in :container_management_labels, eg a class of ".indicator".

 #### /locales/en.yml